-^{} Not an objective of this activity.
+\ Not an objective of this activity.

-SS#4: Households Removed fro om Temporary Assis tance for Needy / Families Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (increase).
-265 250 N/A for Plan N/A for Plan SS#8: Households Transitioned l to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+265 250 N/A for Plan N/A for Plan SS#8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
 The PHA may create one or more definitions for "self-sufficiency" to use for this metric.
 Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
 50 70 N/A for Plan N/A for Plan

-^{} Self-Sufficiency Definition: Public housing residents whose rent increased to the flat rent amount for their unit.
+\ Self-Sufficiency Definition: Public housing residents whose rent increased to the flat rent amount for their unit.

-Estir Estimate of Impact: Triennial Recertifications for Non-Fixed Income Households
+Estin Estimate of Impact: Triennial Recertifications for Non-Fixed Income Households

-LIPH 2019 2020 2021 (YTD) Avg Year-to-Year Monthly Rent
+LIPH 2019 2020 2021 (YTD) O) Avg Year-to-Year Monthly Rent

 Avg Monthly Rent \$401 \$399 \$426 \$13

-- In dividual Affect ed Household Impact
+Inc dividual Affect ed Household Impact

 Avg. retained earnings (Annual) al) \$156

-Avg. retained earnings (3 Years) rs) \$468
+Avg. retained earnings (3 Years) \$468

-Aggregate mpact (Annual)
+Aggregate Impact (Annual)

-Total Impact ted Famili es (July 20 021) 1178
+Total Impacted Families (July 2021) 1178

-Families forgoing reexam (2/3) 3) 785
+Families forgoing reexam (2/3) 785

-Monthly savings to families (reduced rent to MPHA) nt to MPHA) \$10,205
+Monthly savings to families (reduced rent to MPHA) \$10,205

-Annual savings to families (reduced rent to MPHA) nt to MPHA) \$122,460
+Annual savings to families (reduced rent to MPHA) \$122,460